bencardoen/devs-ex-machina/README.md

 * CMake has preconfigured all compile/link settings for you.

 ### ThreadSanitizer ###
+LLVM's sanitizer framework requires position indepent code.
 * If you have clang and wish to run threadsanitizer (default if build type is Debug and compiler = clang++), you'll need to (re)compile Gtest:

+Some Linux distributions (Red Hat based) already ship libraries compiled with fpie, if not the case:
 * In the gtest sources :
 In file internal_utils.cmake change line 65 to append the compile flag -fpie :